NecipAkgz/fhevm-example-factory/docs/fhe-anti-patterns.md

     // ========================================================================

     /**
-     * @notice ⚠️ CAUTION: Be aware of side-channel attacks
+     * ⚠️ CAUTION: Be aware of side-channel attacks
      * @dev Even with FHE.select, be careful about operations that might
      *      have different gas costs based on values
      *